Next Club Nights:

 We welcome old and new members to our club nights.
 If you are interested in joining the company please do come along to The Spring Arts Centre and be part of our club evening.

-At our last clubnight we had the play selection for slots in February and April 2015.
+At our clubnight in July we had the play selection for slots in February and April 2015.
 The February slot will be 'Love and Information' by Caryl Churchill, directed by Jacquie Penrose.
 The April slot will be 'NSFW (Not Safe for Work)' by Lucy Kirkwood, directed by Sue Dawes.